levinium/RapidFireKeys/README.md

 Simply unzip this somewhere and run RapidFireKeys.exe to open the system tray app.

 The provided CONFIG.json is set up to work with Diablo 2 Resurrected (D2R.exe) with some basic skill hotkeys.
-To edit the config file, see the guide below
+To edit the config file, see the guide below.

 ### GUIDE: